Key Points

 Potential impacts of Supreme Court ruling

 A significant aspect of age verification for adult content is the potential risk of a lack of privacy protection when utilizing age specific requirements on an online platform.
 A user has no real way of knowing how their information will be used by a website or any third-parties once they have completed the age verification.
-This can create data and security concerns if the Supreme Court rules in favor of age verification measures for adult material online.
+This can create data and security concerns.

-Another consideration of this case is how the law defines sexual content, which has historically been difficult to standardize when it comes to censorship.
-Certain websites, including social media, that may not consider themselves to be categorized as adult content, may be impacted by this ruling and be forced to implement age verification measures.
+Another consideration is how the law defines sexual content, which has historically been difficult to standardize when it comes to censorship.
+Certain websites, including social media platforms that may not consider themselves adult content, could potentially be impacted by this ruling and be forced to implement age verification measures.

 How we got here: Porn battles in the courtroom